On the lattices of exact and weakly exact structures: Introduction

-Note that $\Ex(\A)$ is {\em not} a {\em sublattice} of $ \Wex(\E_{max})$, even if it is a subposet: the join operation we consider on both sets is different, as we illustrate by an example in Section \ref{section:example}.
+where $\Cbf(\A)$ denotes the subclass of closed sub-bifunctors of $\bE_{max}$.\\ Note that $\Ex(\A)$ is {\em not} a {\em sublattice} of $\Wex(\E_{max})$, even if it is a subposet: the join operations we consider on these sets are different, as we illustrate by an example in Section \ref{section:example}.

 When the underlying category $\A$ is additively finite and Krull-Schmidt, it is known that the lattice $\Ex(\A)$ is boolean, with each object $\bE(S)$ determined by the choice of a set $S$ of Auslander-Reiten sequences.
 The larger lattice $\Wex(\A)$ however is not boolean, and it is interesting to characterise the members of $\Ex(\A)$ in module-theoretic terms, that is, describe the closed sub-bimodules of $\bE_{max}$.
-We show that, when viewed as bimodules over the Auslander algebra of $\A$, elements in $\Ex(\A)$ can be characterized as follows, see Proposition \ref{prop:socle}: For every set $S$ of Auslander-Reiten sequences, the closed bimodule $\bE(S)$ of $\bE_{max}$ introduced above is the maximal submodule of $\bE_{max}$ whose socle is $S$.
+We show that, when viewed as bimodules over the Auslander algebra of $\A$, elements in $\Ex(\A)$ can be characterized as follows: For every set $S$ of Auslander-Reiten sequences, the closed bimodule $\bE(S)$ of $\bE_{max}$ introduced above is the maximal submodule of $\bE_{max}$ whose socle is $S$.\\